elastic/crawler/README.md

    - `-i` allows the container to stay alive so CLI commands can be executed inside it
    - `-d` allows the container to run "detached" so you don't have to dedicate a terminal window to it
 4. Confirm that Crawler commands are working `docker exec -it crawler bin/crawler version`
-5. Execute other CLI commands from outside of the container by prepending `docker exec -it crawler <command>`.
+5. Execute other CLI commands from outside of the container by prepending `docker exec -it crawler <command>`
    - See [Crawling content](#crawling-content) for examples.

 #### Running from source